-- 1. The student will describe the provisions of law as they pertain to peace officer as delineated in § 18-8-8 C.R.S.

-- 2. The student will distinguish between torts and crimes.

-- 3. The student will identify, describe, and provide examples of the three basic categories of torts.

-- a.
-Negligent torts

-- b.
-Intentional torts

-- c.
-Constitutional torts

-- 4. The student will describe the two major causes of action in sexual harassment cases.

-- a.
-Quid pro quo harassment

-- b.
-Hostile work environment harassment
+- 1. The student will describe the provisions of law as they pertain to peace officers as delineated in C.R.S.
+Title 18, Article 8, Part 8. - 2.
+The student will explain the difference between civil and criminal liability. - 3.
+The student will identify, describe, and provide examples of the following types of civil actions: - a.
+Negligent torts - b.
+Intentional torts - c.
+Constitutional torts - 4.
+The student will identify and provide examples of state and Federal charges that may result from improper police actions. - 5.
+The student will examine the provisions of CRS 18-8-801 to 804, and explain the reporting requirements contained therein. - 6.
+The student will distinguish between "quid prop quo" and "hostile work environment" sexual harassment. - 6.
+The student will define terms involved in civil lawsuits, specifically: - a.
+Discovery - b.
+Deposition - c.
+Vicarious liability - d.
+Governmental immunity